Failure to diagnose may not seem like a big deal. But you’d be surprised…

 - Not screening for particular conditions that may be associated with patient’s symptoms

 - Misinterpreting lab results

-When providing care, a physician must obtain all relevant patient history, symptoms, complaints, and other physical findings in order to understand what is wrong.
+When providing care, a physician must obtain all relevant patient history.
+That includes symptoms, complaints, and other physical findings.
+This should help them understand what’s wrong.
 These things must be done before properly and accurately when diagnosing a patient.

 Medical Negligence Or Honest Error?

 We know what a lot of you are thinking.
 How do I know if my doctor’s failure to diagnose was due to negligence?